Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 In the first session we logged onto the Cloud for the first time.
 Today (and in subsequent sessions) we will be exploring this instance further and examining some of the data it holds.

-As a reminder, we log in by launching Git Bash or Terminal from the `cloudspan` folder we made in today's first episode, and then using our `ssh` command.
+As a reminder, we log in by launching Git Bash or Terminal from the `cloudspan` folder we made, and then using our `ssh` command.
 Take a look at the [full set of instructions](https://cloud-span.github.io/01genomics/05-logging-onto-cloud/index.html) if you have forgotten how to do any of this.

 ~~~
-$ ssh -i login-key-instanceNN.pem  csuser@instanceNN-gc.cloud-span.aws.york.ac.uk
+$ ssh -i login-key-instanceNNN.pem  csuser@instanceNNN.cloud-span.aws.york.ac.uk
 ~~~
 {: .bash}